Saṃyutta Nikāya

 are scattered, they are gone; not 'they are'.

-he rightly knows the going beyond of existence.
+he rightly knows; having gone across of existence.